froukje/datamapu/content/posts/classical_ml/kmeans.md

 **Other Methods**

-< While the Elbow Method and Silhouette Score are the most popular, other methods like the Gap Statistic, Davies-Bouldin Index, and Information Criterion Approaches (BIC/AIC) are also valuable and can be used in specific contexts where their advantages may be more relevant.
-However, their complexity and computational demands can limit their use in everyday applications compared to the more straightforward Elbow Method and Silhouette Score. >
+The Elbow method and the Silhouette Score are the most popular and the most straight forward methods.
+There are however several other methods, that are more complex.
+We are not going to explain them here, but only name a few and link to a reference.

+* Gap Statistic
+* Davies-Bouldin Index
+* Information Criterion Approaches (BIC/AIC)

 ## Applications